ruien0630/teamfyp/output_md/Singapura Finance - Annual Report 2020.md

 A  formal  materiality  assessment  was  conducted  in  2017 to identify ESG  risks and  opportunities that are  most

 ![Image](output_md\Singapura Finance - Annual Report 2020_artifacts\image_000013_9d31abd298fc6dc7cc8d4f2bd14efe167e8c66147f0e8e08d4b001c176860a68.png)
+**Description**: The image is a cartoon-style icon of a money bag, presented on a circular dark teal background.
+The bag itself is a light yellow or beige color and features a prominent dollar sign ($) symbol on its front.
+It is tied at the top with a ribbon of a similar color, creating a slightly cinched closure.
+A drop shadow extends from the bag, giving it a subtle 3D effect.

 **Description**: The image is a circular icon with a dark teal background.
 In the center is a filled yellow money bag, tied with a brown ribbon.
 On the front of the bag is a golden yellow dollar sign.
 The bag casts a long shadow to the right.